Robust Reasoning Benchmark: Background and Related Work

-\textbf{Perturbations within Chain-of-Thought Trajectories.} Recent work explores robustness by perturbing the intermediate steps of a model's reasoning trajectory.
-Von Recum et al.~\cite{cot_interventions} and Fragile Thoughts~\cite{fragile_thoughts} inject errors or interventions directly into the CoT to highlight that internal reasoning processes remain susceptible to derailment.
+\textbf{Perturbations within Chain-of-Thought Trajectories.} Recent work explores robustness by perturbing the intermediate steps of a model's reasoning trajectory. \citet{cot_interventions} and \citet{fragile_thoughts} inject errors or interventions directly into the CoT to highlight that internal reasoning processes remain susceptible to derailment.
 Rather than perturbing the active reasoning steps, our work pollutes the initial problem presentation.

-\textbf{Formal, Symbolic, and Difficulty-Based Evaluations.} Several works modify existing benchmarks to evolve their inherent difficulty.
-Frameworks like Algebraic Circuit Complexity~\cite{algebraic_circuit}, ASyMOB~\cite{asymob}, and others~\cite{illusion_thinking, ride, math_perturb, ontology_guided} design controlled environments, perform confusing parameter substitutions, or rewrite questions into more mathematically complex versions.
+\textbf{Formal, Symbolic, and Difficulty-Based Evaluations.} Several works modify existing benchmarks to evolve their inherent difficulty. \citet{algebraic_circuit}, \citet{asymob}, and others~\citep{illusion_thinking, ride, math_perturb, ontology_guided} design controlled environments, perform confusing parameter substitutions, or rewrite questions into more mathematically complex versions.
 These benchmarks intentionally increase the mathematical or algorithmic complexity of the task.
 In contrast, our textual transformations maintain a constant level of difficulty.
 Moreover, our method is entirely domain-agnostic and can be applied at scale to any existing LaTeX-formatted math dataset without requiring complex problem rewrites.